 Amenorrhea reduces the body's capacity to absorb calcium, decreases bone density and increases the risk of musculoskeletal injury in vigorous exercise.

 Impact on training

-The time of maximum efficiency for athletes experiencing a 28 day menstrual cycle might be pre-ovulation (days 9 to 12) or post-ovulation (days 17 to 20).
+The maximum efficiency for athletes experiencing a 28-day menstrual cycle might be pre-ovulation (days 9 to 12) or post-ovulation (days 17 to 20).

 Anterior Cruciate Ligament (ACL) Laxity